In this article – we will learn what is the difference between a stationary bike and a recumbent bike

 Which burns more calories recumbent bike or stationary?

-Both types of bikes target different kinds of body muscles, recumbent bikes are more focused on lower body parts without involving the upper body especially the arms, and keeping heartbeat at a normal rate.
+Both types of bikes target different kinds of body muscles, recumbent bikes are more focused on lower body parts without involving the upper body, especially the arms, and keeping the heartbeat at a normal rate.

 Whereas the stationary bike engages most of your body such as arms, abs, legs, neck indeed gives you a total body workout to burn more.

 Are recumbent bikes better than stationary bikes?

 Recumbent bikes offer a comfortable sitting posture and are the perfect equipment for knee rehab.
 On the other hand, the upright or stationary bikes are for more passionate fitness people who want to attain the traditional bike experience but in an indoor gym.

 Does cycling flatten your tummy?

-Cycling provides both muscle and cardio benefits, it does not engage stomach muscles directly but shaping the lower body and legs muscle particularly.
+Cycling provides both muscle and cardio benefits, it does not engage stomach muscles directly but shapes the lower body and legs muscle particularly.
 However, with a few postures and the trainer’s guidance, you can contract the belly muscle to burn calories and get in shape.